Why Do Beekeepers Use Smoke?

 Sugar syrup consists of a concoction with a ratio of 1:1 of water to sugar.
 The sugar syrup or sugar water is placed in a spray bottle.
 In contrast, beekeepers generally puff some smoke at the hive’s entrance.
 Spraying sugar syrup directly onto the bees separates the two methods from each other.

 Read more...
-Do Queen Bees Sting?
+Do Bees Die After Stinging?

 Opening the hive to spray the sugar syrup onto the bees already gives the beekeeper a disadvantage and makes it more possible for injury.
 The sugar syrup coats the bees, and while they furiously try to clean themselves, the beekeeper is then able to perform an inspection.